bootleq/feeders/README.md

 - Make a `public` folder for user upload instead of default as file library root.
 - Turn off storage asset transform, let's use other service instead.
+- Expect storage is defined with Cloudflare R2 backend, see config in docker-compose.yml.
+Note the secret text files must not contain EOL character.

 ### HTML sanitize extension